GoogleChrome/web.dev/src/site/content/en/blog/new-responsive/index.md

 Dark themes not only provide a more customized user experience, but they can also improve battery life significantly in AMOLED screens.
-Those are the screens we’re seeing in newer high-end phones, and they’re becoming increasingly popular across mobile devices.
+Those are the screens we're seeing in newer high-end phones, and they're becoming increasingly popular across mobile devices.

 {% Img src="image/HodOHWjMnbNw56hvNASHWSgZyAf2/ZszEdn43lc4ZmcOaGKy4.webp",